iocampomx/blog.ignacio.org.mx/content/posts/microservices ci-cd with jenkins and kubernetes.md

 draft = "False"
 +++

-In this example I'm going to show how to define a [**Jenkinsfile**](https://jenkins.io/doc/book/pipeline/jenkinsfile/) using the [Scripted format](https://jenkins.io/doc/book/pipeline/syntax/#scripted-pipeline).
+In this example I'm going to show how to define a [**Jenkinsfile**](https://jenkins.io/doc/book/pipeline/jenkinsfile/) using the [Scripted format](https://jenkins.io/doc/book/pipeline/syntax/#scripted-pipeline) (a domain-specific language based on Groovy).
 This example only consider the "dev" environment, I have plans to update this post in the future with other environments.

-If you want to understand more about what is Continuous Integration is and how it does work, visit [this article from Martin Fowler](https://martinfowler.com/articles/continuousIntegration.html).
+If you want to understand more about what Continuous Integration is and how it does work, visit [this article from Martin Fowler](https://martinfowler.com/articles/continuousIntegration.html).

 Before start, I will define the context in which I'm using this Jenkinsfile to give you more visibility about the utiliness of it:

-This **Jenkinsfile** is part of a Maven Archetype that I’m using to develop the microservices, this way I ensure consistency across projects, thats why you will see some ${variables} that are being replaced at the moment of the creation of the project based on the artifact.
+This **Jenkinsfile** is part of a Maven Archetype that I’m using to develop microservices, this way I ensure consistency across projects, thats why you will see some ${variables} that are being replaced at the moment of the creation of the project based on the artifact.

->> Scripted Pipeline is a domain-specific language based on Groovy, most Groovy syntax can be used in Scripted Pipeline without modification [(reference)](https://jenkins.io/doc/book/pipeline/jenkinsfile/#advanced-syntax-for-pipeline).
+For a complete reference of Jenkins steps, visit this page: https://jenkins.io/doc/pipeline/steps/

 <style type="text/css">
 	#nacho .vglnk {